 Regarding groups of people, the metrics themselves are inherently discriminatory.
-For instance, if certain corporate boardrooms consist of qualified and capable individuals who have been subjectively determined to belong to an "undesirable" social group, the company could be downgraded in its ESG score because of its "non-diverse" composition based on skin color, gender, or a yet-to-bedetermined new factor.
+For instance, if certain corporate boardrooms consist of qualified and capable individuals who have been subjectively determined to belong to an "undesirable" social group, the company could be downgraded in its ESG score because of its "non-diverse" composition based on skin color, gender, or a yet-to-be-determined new factor.
 This reduces the person to an input unit in a technocratic fascist nightmare without any regard to thought, action, character, integrity, or any other traditionally valued traits of an individual in a functioning society.

 The same goes for the employees of the company.
 If, for example, the ratio of Asian to Hispanic workers at a company is not in line with the subjective desires of ESG analysts, the company could be downgraded, thereby pressuring it to make employment decisions based, at least in part, on race rather than ability, qualifications, and proven merit.
-This is, of course, considerations."
+This is, of course, the very definition of racism, and yet, it is common within all ESG systems currently in place and in development.